Japan in the Asian Century

 In pre-modern world, high birth and death rates, with little change in population.

-First transition, decline in death rates, especially for children, led to population explosion, due to improvements in nutrition, sanitation, education and health care.
+First transition, decline in death rates for children, led to population explosion, due to improvements in nutrition, sanitation, education and health care.

-Second transition, a fall in fertility rates due changes in status of women, education, industrialization, urbanization and advent of contraception.
-Japan's fertility rate plunged from over 4 per woman during the 1930-1950 period to around 2, until 1970s.
-Then plunged again to less than 1.5, well below "replacement rate" of 2.1 children per woman.
-Ultimately, Japan's population began falling.
-Japan's life expectancy continued to rise, a positive development.
+Third transition -- fall in fertility rates due changes in status of women, education, industrialization, urbanization and advent of contraception.
+Japan's fertility rate fell from 3 children per woman in 1950 to around 2 in 1970.
+Today, fertility is around 1.4, well below "replacement rate" of 2.1 children per woman.
+Ultimately, Japan's population began falling in recent years.

 Japan not alone in having low fertility rate -- other advanced countries like Germany, Italy, Spain, and Poland do too.
 Other East Asian countries like Hong Kong, Korea, Singapore and Taiwan also have very low fertility.
 But fertility rates are close to replacement in Australia, France, Norway, Sweden and US.